Will Clarke isn't one to follow a formula for hits.

 Of course, your career began in Bristol which has definitely built a name for itself.
 Now that you've moved to the States, have you found new things to inspire you creatively?

 Well, I haven’t actually moved from England, but I tend to spend a lot of time in Detroit and it seems to be a really nice balance.
 The whole influence thing I don’t actually know what influences me I really enjoy my studio at my home in England - I feel inspired in that a lot of the time, but what inspires me the most is just having good ideas to work with.
 So that could be a vocal idea or a bass line idea that I have in my head.
-I actually listen to a lot of music from early 2000’s to give me inspiration.

 Over the years, you've worked with a lot of different crews but working with Dirtybird has really helped you to build an American fanbase.
 How did your relationship with Dirtybird begin?